 Pediatric Orthopedic Surgery

-Orthopedic Center of Palm Beach County provides comprehensive care for musculoskeletal (bone) problems and conditions in children.
+Orthopedic Center of Palm Beach County provides comprehensive care for musculoskeletal (bone) problems and conditions inchildren.
 Caring for kids is very different from the care of adults.
-Pediatric Orthopedic Surgeon Theresa E. Rattey, M.D. faces specific issues in the treatment of Children.
-She offers a full complement of surgical and non-surgical services.
-She only treats children.
+Our Pediatric Orthopedic Surgeons face specific issues in the treatment of Children.
+They offer a full complement of surgical and non-surgical services.

 Children are not just small adults.
 They cannot always say what is bothering them.
 They cannot always answer medical questions, and are not always able to be patient and cooperative during a medical examination.
-Dr. Rattey knows how to examine and treat children in a way that makes them relaxed and cooperative.
-In addition, Dr. Rattey often uses equipment specially designed for children.
+Our Physicians know how to examine and treat children in a way that makes them relaxed and cooperative.
+In addition, they often uses equipment specially designed for children.

-If your pediatrician suggests that your child see a pediatric orthopedic surgeon, you can be assured that Dr. Rattey has the widest range of treatment options, the most extensive and comprehensive training, and the greatest expertise in dealing with children and in treating children’s orthopedic disorders.
+If your pediatrician suggests that your child see a pediatric orthopedic surgeon, you can be assured that our team has the widest range of treatment options, the most extensive and comprehensive training, and the greatest expertise in dealing with children and in treating children’s orthopedic disorders.